Marias Platzl – A cozy, quirky, family-run taste of Bavaria east of the Isar.

 - Address: Mariahilfplatz 4, Munich.

-- Nearest Metro/Subway: Fraunhoferstrasse U-Bahn station is an 11-minute walk (0.5 mile).
+- Nearest Metro/Subway: Fraunhoferstrasse U-Bahn station is a 10-minute walk (0.5 mile).

 - Area: The hotel is in the up-and-coming Au neighborhood, south-east of the Old Town and across the Isar.
-It’s equidistant to both the U-Bahn at Fraunhoferstrasse (in the hip Glockenbach neighborhood, 0.5 mile, 11-minute walk) and the S-Bahn at Rosenheimer Platz in Haidhausen (0.6 mile, 12-minute walk).
+It’s equidistant to both the U-Bahn at Fraunhoferstrasse (in the hip Glockenbach neighborhood, 0.5 mile) and the S-Bahn at Rosenheimer Platz in Haidhausen (0.6 mile).

 - How to Get There: From the airport, Marias Platzl is around 40 minutes (24 miles) by car and around 50 minutes on public transport (S-Bahn, then walk from Rosenheimer Platz station).